mohd-meraj-khan/LBM-for-scattering/README.md

 ##### _Smooth circular_

-Below we show the comparison of the radiation force on smooth circular conducting as a function of $a / \lambda$.
-We take the values of $a / \lambda$ from $0.02$ to $4$ to cover all three scattering regimes.
-The outset of the figure shows the Mie and geometrical optics regimes whereas the inset is Rayleigh regime.
+Here, we present a comparison of the radiation force on smooth circular conducting cylinders as a function of $a / \lambda$.
+We consider $a / \lambda$ values ranging from 0.02 to 4, encompassing all three scattering regimes.
+The main figure illustrates the Mie and geometrical optics regimes, while the inset represents the Rayleigh regime.

 <p align="center">